Find Cheap Flights to Beirut from $ 185 with eDreams

 These are the airlines with direct flights to Beirut:

-• Middle East Airlines flies direct to Beirut from Cairo, Amman, and Larnaca.
+• Egyptair flies direct to Beirut from Istanbul, Istanbul, and Amman.

 Here are some other options for flights to Beirut that might include a stopover:

-• Etihad Airways flies to Beirut from Sydney, Melbourne, and Adelaide.
+• Qatar Airways flies to Beirut from Sydney, Melbourne, and Doha.

-• Qatar Airways also heads to Beirut from Sydney, Melbourne, and Toronto, giving you a few handy departure options.
+• Etihad Airways also heads to Beirut from Sydney, Melbourne, and Adelaide, giving you a few handy departure options.

-• Finally, Ajet flies to Beirut from lots of spots, including Istanbul, Rome, and Antalya.
+• Finally, Middle East Airlines flies to Beirut from lots of spots, including Sydney, Melbourne, and Perth.

 When traveling to Beirut, what's the recommended arrival time at the airport before my flight?